nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

-- Step 5: Let's check the Ingress Class Name attached to each Externale Ingress Controller:
+- Step 5: Let's check the Ingress Class Name attached to the External Ingress Controller:

 .. code-block:: bash